Ekenesamuel8/kendapp/README.md

 Most hackathon projects never make it past a demo. **Veri Hut is different**:
 - We’re building a **real product** with **real-world utility**.
 - Designed for **creators who want ownership** of their content and earnings.
-- Built for **users who want more than likes** — they can earn, play, and engage.
+- Built for **users who want more than likes** — they can Create, Earn, Sell and Engage.

 ---